imattdunbar/myip/README.md

 </h1>

 ## Deployed at [myip.tools](https://myip.tools/) ... because I got tired of going to IP address information + port checking sites.

-SPA built with React deployed embedded inside a Go binary that acts as the server for checking the IP address of the client and if the port in question is open.

-Also was used as a catalyst for learning [Tanstack Query](https://tanstack.com/query/latest).